MakeSchool-Tutorials/web-7-react-redux-tetris-app/P05-Arranging-the-Page/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

 Arranging the large UI elements on the page will make the app easier to understand and look better.

-The components are on a grid.

 ![css-grid](assets/css-grid.png)

-CSS grid is good for arranging the tiles in the grid.
-CSS grid can also be used to arrange the larger UI element on the page as a whole.
+CSS Grid is good for arranging the tiles in the grid.
+CSS Grid can also be used to arrange the larger UI element on the page as a whole.

 CSS Grid gives you control to arrange elements on a two dimensional grid.
 Elements can occupy multiple rows and/or columns.
 All of this is easily accomplished using a simple declarative approach.

 > [info]
 >